i1i1/cargo-lints/README.md

 #### `$ cargo lint fmt`

-For formatting toml file.
+to format the toml file.

 #### `$ cargo lint clippy`

-For running clippy (you don't have to have `lints.toml` file, it will just run `cargo clippy`).
+to run clippy (you don't have to have `lints.toml` file - in that case it will simply run `cargo clippy`).

 ## Options

-On top level you can suply `-f` option:
+On the top level you can supply `-f` option:
 ```sh
 $ cargo lints -f custom_lints.toml clippy
 ```